Fritz Beckhardt: Early life

 Fritz Beckhardt was born in Wallertheim, Rheinhessen, Germany.
 His father was Abraham Beckhardt.

 Prior to World War I, he had worked in a grocery store, then in a menswear warehouse in Hamburg.
 As part of his apprenticeship in textiles, he worked in Bingen, Hadamar, and Hamburg.
 During this prewar period, he served in Infanterie-Regiment No. 143 from 1907 to 1909.

-By 1914, he was working in an uncle's clothing factory in Marseilles, France.
+By 1914, he was working in an uncle's clothing factory in Marseille, France.
 He repatriated himself to Germany to once again serve in the infantry, until 1916.

 On 3 August 1914, Beckhardt volunteered to serve in Company 12 of Infanterie-Regiment Graf Bose (1.
 Thüringisches) Nr.
 31. On 30 November, he transferred to Reserve-Infanterie-Regiment Nr.
 86. During his service with this regiment, he earned both a First and Second Class Iron Cross.

 Aerial Service

 He then trained as a pilot at FEA 5 at Hannover in January, 1917.
 His first operational assignment, from 29 August to 14 November 1917, was with FA 3, which flew exceptionally long reconnaissance missions.
 He transferred to Schusta 11.
 He attended Jastaschule 1 to upgrade to fighter pilot status.
 He then went on to Jagdstaffel 26, where he served from 17 February 1918 through to 20 May 1918; Hermann Göring also served in Jasta 26.
 Beckhardt and Göring were stationed at the same airfields for eight months and knew each other well.

 On 23 March 1918, Beckhardt submitted his first combat claim, for a victory over a Royal Aircraft Factory S.E.5a, but it went unconfirmed.
 On 11 April, he scored his first victory, over a Royal Aircraft Factory R.E.8.

 Rather ironically, Vizfeldwebel Beckhardt's personal insignia, which was featured on at least three of his airplanes, was a Swastika; however, the swastika at that time was not yet a Nazi symbol, and Beckhardt's swastika turned in the opposite direction to the Nazi one.

 When the armistice ended the fighting on 11 November 1918, he refused to surrender his fighter plane.
 Instead, two days later, he flew his Siemens-Schuckert D.III into Switzerland and was interned until 1919.

 By the war's end, Beckhardt was a member of the League of Jewish Soldiers at the Front.

-Beckhardt was one of only three German Jews awarded the House Order of Hohenzollern; the others were Edmund Nathanael and Wilhelm Frankl.
-The names of Nathanael, Frankl and Beckhardt were removed from the list of recipients during the Nazi era.
+Beckhardt was one of two German Jews awarded the House Order of Hohenzollern; the other was Wilhelm Frankl (although Frankl converted to Christianity).
+The names of Frankl and Beckhardt were removed from the list of recipients during the Nazi era.
 He was twice personally congratulated by the German Emperor Wilhelm II for his successes as a fighter pilot.